Zacharias Barbitsiotis: Early life and career

-Zacharios' fame grew even more when he defeated the Turks at the Battle of Salesi in Arcadia.
-A. Kontakis, who was the leader of the village of Agios Petros in Arcadia, and who at first an enemy and later a friend of Zacharias described in his memoirs:
+Zacharias' fame grew even more when he defeated the Turks at the Battle of Salesi in Arcadia.
+Kontakis, who was the leader of the village of Agios Petros in Arcadia, and who was at first an enemy and later a friend of Zacharias, described in his memoirs:

 There are many things about him to describe, and during his era he was constantly fighting tyranny.
 One would need to write a whole book about it.
 Kapetan Zaharios was very fast, with a flexible body, average height, strong back, round and handsome face, brown eyes and a scar above his upper right eyebrow, which made him even more handsome.
 His hair was brown and curly.
 He had a strong and powerful voice, with a strong will.
 He was very independent, in which he would never submit to anyone and would never recognize anyone superior to him.
 He would also never carry money or a wallet wherever he went.

-In 1787, Zacharias invited all the chieftains of the bands of klephts in the Peloponnese to a meeting, and they formed a klepht-armatoloi federation.
-This federation brought more power to Zacharias who was made the commander-in-chief of the federation.
-Meanwhile, he had constructed his own fortress in the mountains of Mani, and from there he launched his raids on the Turks.
-It was widely thought that Zacharias' aim was for the Turks to meet his demands, however, in reality what he wanted was the liberation of the Peloponnese from the Turks.
+In 1792, the renowned klepht captain Androutsos – father of Odysseas Androutsos – was expelled by the Turks from his base in Aegina and escaped on the ship of Lambros Katsonis, an equally renowned pirate captain.
+They landed in Mani, where they were greeted by Zacharias and a young Theodoros Kolokotronis, and took him to his base.

-Meanwhile, the klepht Andreas Androutsos (father of Odysseas Androutsos), was expelled by the Turks from his base in Aegina and escaped on the ship of Lambros Katsonis.
-They landed in Mani, where they were greeted by Zacharias and a young Theodoros Kolokotronis (a future Greek hero of whom Zacharias would be his mentor) and took him in his band.
+In terms of alliances, Zacharias formed the Armatoliki Omospondia (Armatoloi Federation) around 1786–1804, uniting disparate klepht and armatoloi bands across the Peloponnese into a coordinated network that amplified their collective power against Ottoman authority.
+He consolidated authority by forging unity among fragmented Peloponnesian klepht groups, often mediating feuds to prioritize anti-Ottoman actions.
+By the early 1800s, he had assumed a commanding role, signing documents as "Commander-in-Chief of the Peloponnese" – reflecting his ascent to regional preeminence among irregular fighters who evaded Ottoman control in the mountains – with Theodoros Kolokotronis and Petimezas serving as key deputies, which not only secured privileges for local fighters but also elevated national morale through structured collaboration.
+His leadership emphasized mobility and surprise, drawing followers through proven successes rather than formal rank.
+His inner circle included prominent klephts such as Nikitas Tringas, Stametelos Tourkolekas (father of Nikitaras), Anagnostaras, Panagiotis Kefalas, Ramogiannis, and Ilias Margeliotis, forming a core of loyal fighters for joint operations.
+For specific raids, he allied with Maniot figures like Andreas Tsakonis and Dimitris Kalliantzis, utilizing their seafaring expertise to execute hybrid land-sea assaults.
+This federation represented a rare attempt at klephtic unity, though internal rivalries and Ottoman countermeasures eventually strained it, culminating in Zacharias appointment as Dervenokapetan (governor of the defiles) by the Porte in 1797 after repelling a conspiracy at Agrilovouni.